Training Like a Pro

 Work hard, play hard!

-There isn’t a demographic that doesn’t love watching football and one of the reasons is that the sport has become such a spectacle.
-But whilst the footballers might make the game look easier than it is, one thing is for certain – their training regimes are not easy (four hours a day to be exact!)
+There isn’t a demographic that doesn’t love watching football - it's one of the reasons the sport has become such a spectacle!
+But whilst the footballers might make the game look easier than it is, one thing is for certain – their training regimes (four hours a day to be exact!) aren't so straightforward.

-We give you a rundown of each area that professional footballers are expected to train and how exactly to go about it in our centres:
+Here's a rundown of each area that professional footballers are expected to train and how you can give them a go in our centres:

 Agility

 When it comes to agility, it’s not all about physical training.
-Having the mental ability to react fast in a game of football is essential, and again, what sets players apart in their capacity to out-wit or use ‘skills’ to trick an opponent away from the ball.
+Having the mental ability to react fast in a game of football is essential.
+What sets players apart in their capacity to out-wit or trick an opponent away from the ball.

 As well as requiring good speed to execute each movement, good agility mainly relies on the power that comes from a mind to muscle connection.
 Both the thinking behind each movement, what movements to choose and the physical strength that drives it.
-As much as the development of muscle capacity in strength training is great here – one of our classes could be even better!
+This is where strength training in one of our group workout classes can come in handy.

-Try BODYCOMBAT™, BODYPUMP™ or Les Mills™ to grow muscle strength alongside the development of the mind-body connection in a physically demanding context.
+Try BODYCOMBAT™ of BODYPUMP™ to boost muscle strength alongside the development of the mind-body connection in a physically demanding context.
 These classes combine weight with dynamic movements to mimic similar gestures that might be found on the pitch or in other athletic sports.

 Speed